 If you want someone to remind you about the goodness in people, this is the style to seek out.
 They are warm, friendly, and accepting.

 You might notice an iS colleague suggesting adding another person to your deliberations or collaborating with another department.
 They probably volunteer for the United Way campaign or other fundraising activities.
 She will have a very hard time firing someone.

 The iS influences others by being supportive and empathetic.
 Teamwork seems to come naturally.
-However, he tends to take criticism personally and will avoid conflict.
-She doesn’t like having to pressure someone.
-He uses carrots more often than sticks.
+However, they tend to take criticism personally and will avoid conflict.
+They doesn’t like having to pressure someone.
+They use carrots more often than sticks.

 Corresponding DiSC Classic patterns: Counselor.

 At their best, they can be supportive leaders who work to create a respectful, positive environment.
 At their worst, they can be indirect, conflict-averse leaders who fail to hold others accountable.

 Take the Everything DiSC Workplace assessment to learn your DiSC style.

 by Kristeen Bullwinkle and the DiSCProfile.com team